Request received - loud & clear!

-Credit cards have revolutionised the way people look at availing loan or any other credit line in India.
-Of the many features available on a credit card, the cash advance feature is the one which provides instant liquid cash to the cardholders.
+Credit cards have changed the way people look at availing loans and other credit facilities in India.
+They are many features available on a credit card, the cash advance feature is the one which provides instant liquid cash to the cardholders.
 Unlike other loans, the credit card cash advance facility does not require any other approvals from the bank nor requires any other documentation.
-It’s instant and can be withdrawn from any bank ATM located in and outside India.
-However, the cash advance feature comes with certain terms and conditions, which every credit card holder should know before availing the facility.

 Credit card cash advance is the technical term for credit card cash withdrawal facility.
 It allows credit cardholders to withdraw cash using their credit cards at the bank’s ATM.
 As credit cards are typically used for card transactions, the cash withdrawal facility is an additional feature offered by the banks.
 Using the facility cardholders can withdraw cash within permissible limits and shall repay the same along with interest and other charges.